Pittodrie Street, Aberdeen

 5. Fraser Studios

-Aberdeen offers a wide range of student accommodation options to suit every budget, from affordable shared apartments to modern studio spaces with premium amenities.
+Aberdeen has many student housing choices for all budgets.
 If you're on the lookout for cheap student accommodation in Aberdeen, don’t worry—affordable doesn’t mean compromising on quality!
-Many budget-friendly Aberdeen student accommodation options still come with fully furnished rooms, high-speed WiFi, on-site security, and even social spaces for a comfortable student experience.
-With amber, finding affordable student accommodation in Aberdeen is hassle-free, thanks to a variety of verified, budget-friendly properties near the University of Aberdeen and Robert Gordon University.
+Many affordable Aberdeen student accommodations offer fully furnished rooms.
+You’ll enjoy high-speed Wi-Fi, on-site security, and social spaces.
+These features help create a comfortable student experience.
 Below are some of the affordable student flats in Aberdeen.

 Best Areas to Live in Aberdeen

-1. Old Aberdeen – If you’re studying at The University of Aberdeen, this is the ultimate student spot.
-With cobblestone streets, historic buildings, and green spaces, Old Aberdeen has a charming, academic atmosphere that makes it feel like you’re living in a Harry Potter book.
+1. Old Aberdeen - If you’re studying at the University of Aberdeen, this is the ultimate student spot.
+Old Aberdeen has cobblestone streets, historic buildings, and green spaces.
 Popular housing here includes Trinity Court and Froghall.

-2. Ruthrieston – A prime location for Robert Gordon University students, Ruthrieston offers a quiet, residential feel while still being well-connected to the city.
+2. Ruthrieston - This is a great spot for Robert Gordon University (RGU) students.
+It has a calm, residential vibe but is still close to the city.
 With great public transport links, students can easily access the campus and the city centre.
+207 King Street is a top student accommodation in this neighbourhood!

-3. Edinburgh City Centre – If you love being in the heart of the action, Edinburgh’s city centre is packed with shopping districts, top-rated restaurants, trendy cafes, and buzzing nightlife.
+3. Edinburgh City Centre - If you enjoy being in the middle of the action, the city centre has it all.
+You'll find shopping areas, great restaurants, trendy cafes, and lively nightlife.
 A few good accommodations here are iQ Elliott House and iQ The Mont.

-Aberdeen offers a diverse range of student accommodation options, catering to different lifestyles, budgets, and preferences.
-Whether you’re looking for a private space to focus on studies or a social setup to meet new people, amber has fully furnished, high-quality rooms to match your needs.
+Aberdeen has a variety of student housing choices.
+These options fit different lifestyles, budgets, and preferences.
+Amber offers fully furnished, high-quality rooms.
+Whether you need a quiet place to study or a social space to meet new people, we have what you need.
 Here’s a breakdown of the room types available:

 1. Ensuite Rooms - If you want the perfect mix of privacy and community, ensuite rooms are a great choice.
 You get your own fully furnished bedroom with a private bathroom, while still sharing a kitchen and common areas with flatmates.
 It’s ideal for those who enjoy having their own space but don’t want to miss out on the social aspect of student life.